College Policy Number/Title:

 An employee must be in active pay status to accrue leave; "active pay status" means that the employee is either working or on approved paid leave and is currently receiving a paycheck.
 Employees on short or long-term disability insurance do not accrue leave.

-C. Short-Term Disability Leave
+Short-Term Disability Leave

 Definitions and Eligibility for Short-Term Disability Leave (STD)

 The college provides a Short-Term Disability (STD) insurance plan.
-This plan is self-insured by the college and is available to full- and part-time employees in position control/budgeted positions, who have been employed for a minimum of 90 consecutive calendar days.
+This plan is self-insured by the college and is available to full- and part-time employees in position control/budgeted and temporary with benefits positions who have been employed for a minimum of 90 consecutive calendar days.
 STD insurance is designed to provide income protection to disabled employees if eligible and authorized after the time that earned sick, personal and annual leave have been exhausted.
 The length of the disability period, as certified by a physician, after all sick, personal and annual leaves are used must exceed five consecutive workdays for qualification for this insurance.
 If the length of the disability period after all sick, personal and annual leave is used is less than five consecutive workdays, the employee will be on a leave without pay status for those days and will only qualify to apply for STD insurance after five consecutive days.
 Members of the emergency sick leave bank may request use of the emergency leave bank in accordance with that college policy (see procedure 63.08.16) for additional details.

 STD Benefits and Effect on Other Benefits

 Individuals receiving STD insurance are paid approximately 60 percent of the regular compensation exclusive of overtime, shift differential, or other additional payments.
 STD payments are subject to FICA and income taxes.
-During approved STD insurance leave and/or during the up to twelve (12) weeks of leave under the Family and Medical Leave Act (FMLA) (see procedure 63.08.15), the college will continue to pay its usual share of the premium costs for health and dental insurance, life insurance, LTD insurance and retirement.
+During approved STD insurance leave or during the up to twelve (12) weeks of leave under the Family and Medical Leave Act (FMLA) (see procedure 63.08.15), the college will continue to pay its usual share of the premium costs for health and dental insurance, life insurance, LTD insurance and retirement.
 However, no leave is accrued.
 Employees on leave without pay are responsible for making arrangements with the office of human resources to pay for their share of the insurance costs.

 Short-term disability insurance may not be used to care for others and is available only during the portion of the year that the employee is under contract or agreement to work for regular pay and benefits.
 Short-term disability is not available for any illness or injury that is self-inflicted, a result of war, or caused during the commission of a felony.